Seven Elephants Hit as Rajdhani Express Derails in Assam, Rail Services Disrupted

 ihv6efoo_assam-_625x300_20_December_25

-A Rajdhani Express train derailed after colliding with a herd of wild elephants in Assam on Saturday morning, disrupting rail services across parts of the Northeast.
+A Sairang–New Delhi Rajdhani Express derailed in Assam early Saturday after colliding with a herd of wild elephants, disrupting rail services across parts of the Northeast, officials said.

-Local residents claimed that the herd comprised around eight elephants and alleged that several animals were killed in the collision.
+Local residents claimed that the herd comprised around seven elephants and alleged that several animals may have been killed in the collision, though railway authorities have not confirmed these claims.
 The accident site is located approximately 126 kilometres from Guwahati.

-Passengers from the affected coaches were temporarily shifted to vacant berths in other coaches of the train.
-Officials said that once the train reaches Guwahati, additional coaches will be attached to accommodate all passengers, after which the Rajdhani Express will resume its onward journey.
+Passengers travelling in the affected coaches were temporarily shifted to vacant berths in other coaches of the same train.
+After detaching the damaged coaches, the Rajdhani Express left the accident site for Guwahati at 6.11 am.
+Railway officials said additional coaches will be attached at Guwahati to accommodate all passengers, following which the train will resume its onward journey to New Delhi.

-According to railway officials, the accident occurred at a location that is not a designated elephant corridor.
-The loco pilot applied emergency brakes after spotting the herd on the tracks, but the elephants reportedly moved towards the train, resulting in the collision and subsequent derailment.
+According to the NFR, the incident occurred at a location not identified as a designated elephant corridor.
+The loco pilot reportedly applied emergency brakes after spotting the herd, but the elephants moved towards the train, leading to the collision.

 Advertisment